 The Sewer Division has tagged approximately 1 mile of storm sewer main deemed critical for replacement (liner not suitable).
-The Sewer Division would lease one excavator and one truck from April - September for the purpose of removing/installing storm sewer main.
+The Sewer Division has also discovered over 300 structures tagged for replacement.
+The Sewer Division would lease one excavator and one truck from April - September for the purpose of removing/installing storm sewer main and replacing storm sewer structures.

-Performing pipe replacement gives increased longevity over lining an existing sewer main.
+Performing storm sewer asset replacement gives increased longevity over lining an existing sewer.
 With the cost of lining a sewer main by a contractor being comparable to replacing the sewer main within house crews, it is in the City's best interest to replace the sewer main over lining it.
 Having city crews replace old VCP, RCP, and other pipe materials with PVC allows us to strengthen the storm sewer system; whereas lining is temporarily keeping old material in service slightly longer.

-Replacing the sewer mains will limit repairs needed on the storm sewer system and lower the cost of repairs on a damaged line.
-Pipe replacement will result in less debris being cleaned when the system is cleaned.
+Replacing the sewer mains and structures will limit repairs needed on the storm sewer system and lower the cost of repairs on a damaged line.
+Pipe and structure replacement will result in less debris being cleaned when the system is cleaned.
 With the cost of leasing heavy equipment rising, we may see an increase in rental fees annually.